 First, the paper is one of the few studies that empirically examines servant leadership in higher education using data coming from a non-Western context because most of the servant leadership research is conducted in the Western part of the world (Parris and Peachey, 2013).
 Second, we empirically provide evidence for the argument that servant leadership is needed in higher education.
 Third, the paper contributes to the limited body of research on work engagement and commitment in the higher education sector.

-Aboramadan, M., Dahleez, K. and Hamad, M. (2020), "Servant leadership and academics outcomes in higher education: the role of job satisfaction", International Journal of Organizational Analysis, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/IJOA-11-2019-1923
+Aboramadan, M., Dahleez, K. and Hamad, M.H.
+(2021), "Servant leadership and academics outcomes in higher education: the role of job satisfaction", International Journal of Organizational Analysis, Vol. 29 No. 3, pp. 562-584. https://doi.org/10.1108/IJOA-11-2019-1923

 Emerald Publishing Limited

 Copyright © 2020, Mohammed Aboramadan, Khalid Dahleez and Mohammed H. Hamad.

 Published by Emerald Publishing Limited.
 This article is published under the Creative Commons Attribution (CC BY 4.0) licence.
 Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial and non-commercial purposes), subject to full attribution to the original publication and authors.
 The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0/legalcode